hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 ### Representing Communication Preferences

-The guidance below describes how to represent languages that may be used to communicate about a patient's health including preferred language and if an interpreter is required.
+The guidance below describes how to represent languages that can be used to communicate about a patient's health including preferred language and if an interpreter is required.
 This guidance applies to AU Base Patient and AU Base RelatedPerson, and uses the [Interpreter Required](http://hl7.org/fhir/extensions/StructureDefinition-patient-interpreterRequired.html) extension:
 * When sent in a Patient resource, the information exchanged is about the languages that may be used to communicate with the patient about their health.
 * When sent in a RelatedPerson resource, the information exchanged is about languages that may be used to communicate with the related person about the patient's health.